Columbia Heights (Washington, D.C.)

-There is "[a] splendid panoramic view of downtown DC from the hilltop at Francis L. Cardozo Education Campus," Other rooftops in the neighborhood also have noted views.

 History

 19th century

-Once farmland on the estate of the Holmead family (called "Pleasant Plains"), Columbia Heights was part of Washington County, District of Columbia.
-(It was within the District but outside the borders of the city of Washington; the southern edge of Columbia Heights is Florida Avenue, which was originally called "Boundary Street" because it formed the northern boundary of the Federal City.)
-In 1815 an engraver from England, William J. Stone, purchased a 121-acre tract of the Holmead estate—east of Seventh Street Road (present-day Georgia Avenue), and north of Boundary Street—and established his own estate known as the Stone Farm.
-Nearby, construction of the first building for Columbian College, now George Washington University, was completed in 1822 on the campus which was bounded by Columbia Road, 14th Street, Boundary Street (Florida Avenue) and 13th Street.
-The area began developing as a suburb of Washington soon after the American Civil War, when horse-drawn streetcars delivered residents of the neighborhood to downtown.
+Once farmland on the estate of the Holmead family (called "Pleasant Plains"), Columbia Heights was part of Washington County, in the District of Columbia; it was within the District but outside the borders of the City of Washington.
+In 1815, William J. Stone purchased a 121-acre tract of the Holmead estate—east of present-day Georgia Avenue, and north of modern Florida Avenue—and established his estate known as the Stone Farm.
+Nearby, construction of the first building for Columbian College, now George Washington University, was completed in 1822 on the campus which was bounded by Columbia Road, 14th Street, Boundary Street (the original name of Florida Avenue) and 13th Street.
+The area began developing as a suburb of Washington soon after the American Civil War, when horse-drawn streetcars delivered residents of the neighborhood downtown.

 The northern portion of modern-day Columbia Heights (i.e., north of where Harvard Street currently lies) was, until the 1880s, a part of the village of Mount Pleasant.
 The southern portion still retained the name of the original Pleasant Plains estate, though it was also known as "Cowtown."

 In 1871, Congress passed the D.C.
 Organic Act, which eliminated Washington County by extending the boundaries of Washington City to be contiguous with those of the District of Columbia.
 Shortly afterward, in 1881–82, Senator John Sherman, author of the Sherman Antitrust Act of 1890, purchased the land north of Boundary Street between 16th Street and 10th Street, including the Stone farm, developing it as a subdivision of the city and calling it Columbia Heights in honor of the college at its heart.
 (The neighborhood's eastern, major traffic artery, Sherman Avenue, is named after its early developer.)
 Much of Sherman's purchase was land belonging to Columbian College.

 The college moved to the center of Washington's downtown business district and in 1904, changed its name to The George Washington University, in an agreement with the George Washington Memorial Association.
 By 1912 Columbian, now George Washington, relocated its major operations to Foggy Bottom.
 The federal government purchased some of the college's former land and built Meridian Hill Park in the early 20th century.
-The park, also known as "Malcolm X Park", contains many statues of historic international and United States figures, including Joan of Arc, Dante Alighieri, and James Buchanan.